exercism/go/gotools/README.md

   gotools commandUpdate gitig [flags]

 Available Commands:
-  check       Checks if all go.mod files are in the target version help        Help about any command
+  gomod       Checks if all go.mod files are in the target version help        Help about any command

 ```